1031-Systems/1031_Delivery/docs/Help.md

 The Tag selector popup provides a scrollable list of all the tags in the animation with their times.
 Clicking on any tag zooms to that tag.

+The Tag Search popup provides a widget to enter text to search for and left and right search buttons.
+If a matching tag is found, the display will zoom to that tag.

 Tags may be deleted by left-clicking on the bar designating the tag in the Tags pane while holding down the shift key.
 This is cumbersome if you want to delete many but is the only method available now.